 How to Cook Pork ChopsOne of the biggest problems that most people have with cooking pork chops is that they turn out dry, tough and flavorless.
 Overcooking is one of the main reasons for this, primarily because for many years the recommended way of preparing pork was to cook it well-done.
 This was due to food safety concerns, but today it's perfectly safe to cook pork medium, which means it's okay for it to have a slight rosy hue.
 (For more info, see How to Cook Pork.)

 Another issue is that modern pork is much leaner than pork from years ago, and because it contains less fat, it's also less moist.
-This makes it even more problematic to overcook it.
+This makes overcooking it even more problematic.

 Finally, there's the issue of how thick the pork chops ought to be.
 If you've been eating pork chops that are like half an inch thick, it's going to be really difficult to prepare them so that they turn out moist and juicy.